se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 2. **2-way binding**<br>
     `v-model` is a [Vue directive](https://vuejs.org/v2/api/#v-model) used to bind the DOM input field to its data variable.

-    This effectively allows the DOM variables and data to be "in sync", regardless of which one is being updated first.
+    This allows the DOM variables and data to be "in sync", regardless of which one is being updated first.
     In other words, if you change the input value, the bound data will change, and vice versa.

-    This would also reduce any extra step required to manually update the data.
     ```html
     <input type="checkbox", v-model=isChecked">
         <label for="checked">Select</label>
     ```

+    When the checkbox is selected, `isChecked` is set to `true`.
+If the program sets `isChecked` to `false`, then checkbox will be unselected.
+    This reduces any extra step required to manually update the data.

-    2-way binding is generally used for input form bindings such as checkboxes or drop-downs, where new data is entered by users and then updated in the view.
+    2-way binding is useful for updating input form bindings such as checkboxes or drop-downs, where new data is entered by users and then updated in the view.

 <br>

-3. **1-way data flow**<br>
+3. **Passing data from outer to inner components**<br>
-    When you have components that are nested within each other, data can only be passed from the outer component to the inner component, via `props`, where `props` are just custom data shared between the components.
+    When you have components that are nested within each other, data is passed from the outer component to the inner component via `props`, where `props` are just custom data shared between the components.

-    On the other hand, if the inner component wants to pass data to the outer component, `$emit` events have to be used instead.

-    In the example below, `to-do list` contains `item`, which means `to-do list` is the outer component and `item` is the inner component.

-    The data in `item` is being passed to `todo-list` for rendering. (`item` -> `todo-list`)
+    This follows the [1-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow) encouraged by Vue, which ensures that data can only be changed by the component itself and also allows bugs to be easily traced in the code.

     ```js
     Vue.component('todo-list', {
         props: ['item'],